pratikdevdas/KV-visualize/Readme.md

 # Cloudflare KV Manager

-This project allows you to manage (create, delete, edit) your multiple Cloudflare KV stores locally.
+This project allows you to manage your LOCAL(create, delete, edit) your multiple Cloudflare KV stores locally.

 ## Steps to Get Started